-Estelle Gagnebin, Academic Intern, Quality Assurance and Poverty Reduction Section, SDC
+February 2020 / Estelle Gagnebin, Academic Trainee, Quality Assurance and Poverty Reduction Section, Swiss Agency for Development and Cooperation (SDC)

 What are the current poverty trends at global, regional and national level?
 Development Initiatives (DI) sheds light on the current lack of good data for ending poverty.
 It illuminates the crucial importance of looking at the different levels of poverty trends.
 Positive global trends mask unequal regional and national trends.
 It also underlines the priority of developing better data for ending poverty: essential poverty data remains out of date and poverty measurements must go beyond the sole economic dimension to integrate the multidimensionality of poverty.
 Read more»